Queen for a Day: Revivals

 On September 8, 1969, after a five-year hiatus, a new version of the show debuted in syndication with Dick Curtis as host.
 The premise remained largely the same; however, this version only ran until September 18, 1970.
 Viewers turned away from the format when it was revealed that, unlike the radio and earlier television versions, the new show was rigged and the "winners" were apparently paid actresses chosen to "win" the prizes prior to the start of each taping.

-In 1987, Barry & Enright Productions in conjunction with Fries Distribution attempted to revive Queen for a Day with Monty Hall as host for the Fall of 1988 but with no success.
+In 1987, Barry & Enright Productionsin conjunction with Fries Distribution attempted to revive Queen for a Day with Monty Hall as host for the fall of 1988 but with no success.

-On May 27, 2004, (originally May 24, 2004) after being off the air for more than 34 years, it was revived as a one-time special airing on cable network Lifetime with actress and comedian Mo'Nique as host.
+On May 27, 2004 (originally May 24, 2004), after being off the air for more than 34 years, it was revived as a one-time special airing on cable network Lifetime with actress and comedian Mo'Nique as host.
 Judges for this version were Joely Fisher, Meshach Taylor, and Dayna Devon.
 The only difference between this version and the original was that the winner was not determined by audience applause.